The Wave Wars Saga: What's the Difference Between Transverse and Longitudinal Waves?

 "Longitudinal Wave, I am your father!" the transverse wave said after a centuries-long wave showdown.
 Today, we will demystify the age-old rivalry between transverse and longitudinal waves.
-So, grab your lightsabers (metaphorically speaking) and let's ride this wave of knowledge!
+So, grab your lightsabers (metaphorically speaking) and let's ride this wave of O Level/IGCSE Physics knowledge!

 Imagine a crowd doing the wave at a stadium.
 In a transverse wave, the particles move perpendicular to the direction of the wave itself, much like the audience members lifting their arms up and down while the wave moves horizontally.
 So, if you ask, "In what direction is matter displaced in a transverse wave?"
 The answer is simple – up and down!